codysork/dotfiles/README.md

 ### Install the secondary packages

-These can be downloaded from the Arch User Respositories (AUR) in Arch Linux, or you can download them from their git repositories.
+These can be downloaded from the Arch User Respositories, or you can download them from their git repositories.

 - castero
 - pywal